cmusatyalab/wcacourse/README.md

 3. An *Android smartphone* that serves as a video data capture device and as the WCA application client.

 ## Data Collection
 Take video(s) of a total of 1-2 minutes in length using your smartphone camera.
-Videos should contain the all the objects individually and the sub-assemblies of objects.  <NEED SOME HELP WITH THIS>
+Videos should contain the first object individually (*usually, the bread*) and the sub-assemblies of objects.

 ### *Pro Tips*
 * Take your videos from a variety of directions and orientations.